Seafzz/PP2/README.md

 git clone https://github.com/Seafzz/PP2
 2. Start the index.html in with you webbrowser and to start the game.

+## Know Bugs
+After the times run out and you press Go Again, it does not call for a new quote.
+(Refreshing the page does.)

+## Known issues
+Counters are currently not counting as intended and shows wrong values to what is expected.

 ## Acknowledgments/Credits

 Sean, classmate for suggestions/brainstorming!